In the article about the FTP test, we saw the first step to take for getting ready to train with power: how to find your Functional Threshold Power.

 The 7 Power zones according to Coggan

-The Power Zones defined by Andrew Coggan in “Training and racing with a power meter” are seven and respresent seven ranges of medium-power values.
+The Power Zones defined by Andrew Coggan in “Training and racing with a power meter” are seven and represent seven ranges of medium-power values.
 According to the famous American physiologist, these seven levels correspond to the full range of a cyclist’s physiological responses during a race or a training session.
 Every level represents a specific training function: Active Recovery, Endurance, Tempo, Threshold, Vo2Max, Anaerobic Capacity and Neuromuscular Power.

 Power Zones vs Heart Rate Zone